cliffhall/in-app-pro-shop/docs/README.md

 contracts to allow users to purchase items, which are minted as [ERC-721 non-fungible tokens](http://erc721.org/).

-A small percentage (3%) of each sale goes to the Franchise Owner (the contract deployer), and the rest is immediately available for withdrawal by the Shop Owner.
+A configurable percentage of each sale goes to the Franchise Owner (the contract deployer), and the rest is immediately available for withdrawal by the Shop Owner.
 Anyone can create a Shop, and so the system demonstrates an Ethereum-based franchise revenue model.